 What happens if I fail the assessment?

 Failed assessments will not be publicised.
-You can undertake unlimited multiple re-assessments until you have passed an assessment, however these will be charged at £25+VAT per re-assessment.
-If you fail an assessment it is recommended that the training materials are reviewed before further assessments are taken to reduce the likelihood of repeatedly not passing the assessment.
+You can undertake unlimited multiple re-assessments until you pass, however these will be charged at £25+VAT per re-assessment.
+If you fail an assessment, it is recommended that the training materials are reviewed before further assessments are taken to reduce the likelihood of repeatedly not passing the assessment.

 What training materials have been developed to support the Scheme?